 - Cross table properties (if you want to define/view property values)

-- Area report (if you want to define/view quantities and sizes for spaces)
+- Area overview (if you want to define/view quantities and sizes for spaces)

 - Verification table (if you want to define/view verifications)